 Likelihood of reveal: Ground-level

 What we're hoping for: Well, who knows?
 The trailer featured a lot of space vistas soundtracked by some rootsy Americana guitar music, so maybe a space cowboy game?
 At the time of the trailer’s discovery, many assumed it was some kind of No Man’s Sky clone, but that seems increasingly unlikely.
 Ubisoft is very good at making sprawling naturalistic game worlds (see Steep, Ghost Recon: Wildlands and the Far Cry series), and the trailer seems to suggest that those will feature.
-Meanwhile, the publisher’s CEO Yves Guillemot that Ubisoft would move increasingly away from “narrative-driven experiences” in favour of “anecdote factories”.
+Meanwhile, the publisher’s CEO Yves Guillemot said last year that Ubisoft would move increasingly away from “narrative-driven experiences” in favour of “anecdote factories”.
 A massive space sandbox could fit that mould.

 Likelihood of reveal: Randomized